ceruleanotter/Test-Flatten/code_steps/lesson_/exercise_02/exercise-another-exercise/README.md

 # BranchFlattening

-This is the start of exercise 2
+This is the solution to exercise 2.